 Digital Ocean has a 99.99% uptime guarantee, and if they ever dip below that, they'll compensate you financially.

 When it comes to these types of do-it-yourself, unmanaged servers, the expectations from support are a bit different than from a much more expensive managed VPS.
-With a managed server, you're correct in basically expecting them to bend over backwards and to handle just about everything that comes up, since you're paying a big premium for that.
+With a managed server, you're correct in basically expecting them to bend over backward and to handle just about everything that comes up since you're paying a big premium for that.

 When you compare the resources in a cheaper unmanaged host to the equivalent package from a managed hosting provider, it's more expensive by orders of magnitude, and it's the support and management that you're paying for.
 So, in this case, if Digital Ocean is more likely to point you towards the correct resources to help with your issue rather than doing everything for you, we can't fault them for that, since that's exactly the service they're meant to provide – it's for people who don't need as much hand-holding.